• Skip to primary navigation

 The annual Jane Austen festival celebrates the novels of Jane Austen by theatre performances, dance, music, readings and the famous costumed promenade.
 It’s happening during the ten days in September.

-Conclusion- The marvellous city of Bath in England
+Final thoughts- The marvelous city of Bath in England

 In one day I saw Priory Gardens, Roman Baths, Pulteney bridge and the amazing atmosphere this city offers.
 I love the street performers and the vibe is fantastic.